 Effective Duration for Callable Bonds

 Using modified duration on callable bonds can miscalculate your hedges by 20-40%.
 The problem: modified duration assumes fixed cash flows, but callable bonds have cash flows that depend on where interest rates go.
 When rates fall, the issuer calls the bond early (you get your principal back sooner than expected).
 When rates rise, the call option is worthless and the bond behaves like a bullet.
-The practical antidote: use effective duration, which measures price sensitivity by actually shocking the yield curve and observing how the bond's model price changes.
+The real play: use effective duration, which measures price sensitivity by actually shocking the yield curve and observing how the bond’s model price changes.

 Why Modified Duration Fails for Callables (The Embedded Option Problem)